Asset classes

 Global credit

-It invests in credit, both investment grade and sub investment grade, within Australia and overseas.
-It can invest across a range of instruments such as bonds, loans, structured credit, and other debt instruments.
+It covers investments in credit, both investment grade and sub investment grade, within Australia and overseas.
+It includes a range of instruments such as bonds, loans, structured credit, and other debt instruments.
 Lending to corporations may also include infrastructure debt and property construction debt.
 Diversified exposure to global credit markets provides sources of return that are complementary to other asset classes.

 Defensive and growth Primarily income.
 Moderate Moderate